-Target Indicator: Update the parking standards by end of 2022.
+Target Indicator: Parking standards updated by end of 2022.

-MEASURE GHG-14: IMPROVED TRANSIT ACCESS
+MEASURE GHG-14: IMPROVE TRANSIT ACCESS

-Measure: The County will support and work with Sacramento RT, Transportation Management Associations, and other transit providers in addressing identified gaps in public transit networks through implementation of the policies in the General Plan Circulation Element which seek to help by "promoting transit services, assuring that users are provided with adequate transportation choices, addressing user needs, developing convenient transfers between transportation systems, and ensuring adequate funding for the transit network" (Sacramento County 2011).
+Measure: The County will support and work with SacRT, Transportation Management Associations, and other transit providers to address identified gaps in public transit networks through implementation of the policies in the Circulation Element that seek to help by "promoting transit services, assuring that users are provided with adequate transportation choices, addressing user needs, developing convenient transfers between transportation systems, and ensuring adequate funding for the transit network" (Sacramento County 2011).